V-Sekai/unidot_importer/README.md

   To install FBX support, one must download FBX2glTF from https://github.com/godotengine/FBX2glTF/releases and set it in the FBX2glTF.exe path in the Import category of **Editor Settings** (not Project Settings)

-3. To add TIFF / .tif support, install ImageMagick and copy convert.exe into this addon directory.
+3. To add TIFF / .tif and PSD / .psd support, install ImageMagick or GraphicsMagick and copy convert.exe into this addon directory.

 4. Finally, enable the Unidot Importer plugin in `Project Settings -> Plugins tab -> Unidot`